aleshaleksey/fansys23/weapons-armour.md

 - Dex Rating.
 - Armour Weight Penalty.

-**Dex rating"**: A character with a Dex bonus higher than the rating, only applies the "Dex rating" to all rolls, attacks and saves.
+**Dex rating**: A character with a Dex bonus higher than the rating, only applies the "Dex rating" to all rolls, attacks and saves.

 **Weight Penalty**: Medium and heavy armour give a weight penalty.
-  - Any Adamantine Armour
 - Heavy Armour gives a -4 penalty to all [Con] rolls related to endurance and a -2 penalty to attack rolls.

 ___